 In fact, hydrostatic plumbing tests have been used since the 1970’s.
 The test is one of the most reliable and effective ways in determining whether or not you’ve got a foundation leak.

-Additionally, the test is required in most cities and is a surefire way for both new and existing homeowners to uncover a small problem before it becomes a much bigger issue.
+Additionally, the test is required in most cities.
+It’s a surefire way for both new and existing homeowners to uncover a small problem before it becomes a much bigger issue.
+In fact, if you recently purchased the home you might consider having one conducted along with other plumbing maintenance items.

 What Happens in the Case of Hydrostatic Plumbing Test Failure?